merenlab/merenlab.org/data/sar11-phylogenomics/index.md

 ### OPTION 2: Download pre-generated contigs-db files

-Well, if you are here, it means you just want to get all the contigs-db files that we have generated following the workflow described above.
+Well, if you are here, it means you just want to get all the {% include ARTIFACT name="contigs-db" %} files that we have generated following the workflow described above.

 Luckily you can download it from doi:[10.6084/m9.figshare.30467441](https://doi.org/10.6084/m9.figshare.30467441), and unpack that directory using the following command: